CarlyAThomas/classroom/README.md

 7. Run `npm run develop`.
 8. Run `npm run mock-fcc-data`
 9. Run `npx prisma studio`

+**Note:** The classroom app runs on port 3001 and mock data on port 3002 to avoid conflicts with freeCodeCamp's main platform (ports 3000/8000).

 Need more help?
 Ran into issues?
 Check out this [guide](https://docs.google.com/document/d/1apfjzfIwDAfg6QQf2KD1E1aeD-KU7DEllwnH9Levq4A/edit) that walks you through all the steps of setting up the repository locally, without Docker.